eagely/MeowMod/README.md

 ### Chat

     Guild GG: Sends a GG message when the guild levels up or completes a quest.
-    Guild GG Message: Enter the message to send.
     Guild Welcome: Sends a welcome message when someone joins the guild.
-    Guild Welcome Message: Enter the message to send.

 ### Fishing